rvh97/mern-website-api/README.md

 * **PASSPORT_GOOGLE_OAUTH20_CLIENT_SECRET** - OAuth 2.0 client secret of your GCP project

 * **PORT** - the port the server should listen to, e.g. 5000.
-Make sure this is the same port as the GCP project redirect route setup before
+In App Engine it is automatically set.

 # Running the server

-- In development: `yarn run dev`
+- In development:

+      yarn run dev

-- In production: To be written
+- In production App Engine cloud shell:

+      cd <repository>
+      gcloud app create
+      gcloud app deploy